rhammell/forest-watch/README.md

 </div>

-Buttons along the map bottom allow users to select the date range and satellite imagery product to display.
+Buttons along the map bottom allow users to select the date range and product type of the satellite imagery to display.

 True Color, False Color, and NDVI imagery products each provide a unique visualization of land-cover that highlights vegetation, making forest monitoring easier.

 <div align="center">
   <div>